GayathriShrikanth/Brain-Tumour-Detection-and-classification/README.md

 # Brain-Tumour-Detection-and-classification
-Identifying tumor affected  scans using Fast.ai and detecting them using openCV
+Identifying tumor affected  scans using Fast.ai and detecting them using openCV tools.